 Advantages of bridge finance

-Approvals depend chiefly on a straightforward valuation of the being offered as security for the loan, rather than an assessment of the borrower’s earnings and credit-worthiness.
-So short-term bridging finance can be arranged quickly – within a matter of weeks, and occasionally literally within a week.
+Approvals depend chiefly on a straightforward valuation of the property being offered as security for the loan, rather than an assessment of the borrower’s earnings and credit profile.
+So short-term bridging finance can be arranged quickly – within a matter of weeks, and sometimes literally within a week.

 Bridging loans can be used for:

 - Buying at auction, and the cost of renovations

 Bridge finance can usually be repaid any time after a month’s duration, and you only pay (by the day) for the amount of time you’ve had the loan.
 So if you take out a bridge loan for 12 months (to give yourself time to complete a project) but sell or remortgage within 3 months, you'll only pay 3 months of interest..

 Higher loan to value